Oligodendroglioma

 Oligodendrogliomas may cause any of the symptoms common among brain tumours, particularly:

-If it is located in the temporal lobe, this may cause problems with speech, coordination and memory.
+If it is located in the temporal lobe, this may cause problems with:

 How is an oligodendroglioma treated?

-If the tumour is large or causing symptoms that affect your quality of life, neurosurgery may be performed to remove as much as possible.
-This may be followed with radiotherapy or chemotherapy.
+If the tumour is large, causing symptoms which affect your quality of life, or is thought to be a grade 3 tumour, you may be offered surgery to remove as much of the tumour as possible.
+This may be followed by radiotherapy or chemotherapy.

 What is the 1p/19q test?